After its march toward Moscow, what's next for Russia's Wagner Group?

 Others say the Wagner Group gives Putin and other officials deniability, and turning a blind eye to the losses suffered by the mercenaries allows Russia to hide the true costs of war.

+However, Prigozhin is unlike Putin's other political rivals who have spoken out against the country's leadership because has a "powerful army at his back," McFate said, and it is not uncommon for guns for hire to stage rebellions against the governments that hired them.

+"Mercenaries are the second oldest profession," McFate said, "and there's a long history of mercenaries turning on their masters."

-The organization has been dubbed a "transnational criminal organization" by the U.S. Treasury Department and faced sanctions — including against Prigozhin himself — for waging war in Ukraine.
+The Wagner Group has been dubbed a "transnational criminal organization" by the U.S. Treasury Department and faced sanctions — including against Prigozhin himself — for waging war in Ukraine.

 Weiss said Putin had created "a bit of a Frankenstein monster for himself" in the Wagner Group, which operates as a de facto fighting force for the Russian state but with more autonomy than the military.